 Andrew Suri, Director, Planning & Operations

-Andrew joined TAC in 2010.
+Andrew Suri joined TAC in 2010.
 He studied philosophy and biology (B.Sc.
 McMaster University, M.Sc.
-University of Victoria) and had commenced doctoral research before he crossed over to the arts and worked as a photographer and filmmaker, and as a performer and educator of the South Asian performing art of banethi.
-Since then, Andrew co-founded IMPACT (Indian Martial & Performance Art Collective of Toronto), and coordinated community arts projects across Toronto and in India.
-He has served TAC as Community Arts Officer, as well as Manager, TAC Grants Online.
-Working to improve access to TAC programs for under-represented cultural and community groups, Andrew led the development of several new grant programs and granting processes, including the Black Arts program and the Newcomer and Refugee Arts Engagement and Mentorship programs, and as head of the TAC Equity Steering Committee led the implementation of initiatives such as the TAC Accessibility Grant and Application Support, and helped develop and refine TAC's online granting system.
-Andrew became Director, Grants Management in 2017 and was named Director of Granting in 2019.
+University of Victoria) and commenced doctoral research before he crossed over to the arts and worked as a photographer and filmmaker, and as a performer and educator of the South Asian performing art of banethi.
+Since then, Andrew co-founded Indian Martial & Performance Art Collective of Toronto, and led community arts projects across Toronto and in India.
+He has served TAC as Community Arts Officer, Manager - TAC Grants Online, and Director of Granting.
+Working to improve access to TAC and Foundation programs for under-represented cultural and community groups, Andrew has led the development of many programs and processes, including the Black Arts program, the Newcomer and Refugee programs, the TOArtist Covid-19 Response Fund, the TAC Accessibility Grant and Application Supports, and helped establish TAC's online granting and the Foundation’s awards systems.
+With extensive experience in the direction and administration of public funding operations, human resources management, program evaluation, and equity, diversity, and inclusion institutional change, Andrew is passionate about improving operational efficiency while expanding staff and community engagement in organizational mission.
+Andrew became Director, Planning & Operations in 2023.

 Yazmin Camacho Vela, Administrator, Grants Process